 Myth: Only those born as, and living as women are harmed by sexualized violence.

-Truth: Sexualized violence is a term that includes bullying, making harmful and violent comments about someone’s body or their perceived sexuality, sexualized assault (commonly thought of as rape), physical/ verbal/ emotional violence within an intimate relationship, discrimination and harassment through fear of ‘outing’ someone, and more.
-Those living as or perceived to be women face the majority of this violence.
-Additionally, anyone who does not seem to fit neatly into a male/ female category is also disproportionately targeted.
-This is a society wide issue but a group that is further marginalized and overly targeted for this violence is anyone who is trans, queer or appears gender-variant.
+Truth: Sexualized violence is a term that includes bullying, making harmful and violent comments about someone’s body or their perceived sexuality, sexual assault (commonly thought of as rape), physical/ verbal/ emotional violence within an intimate relationship, discrimination and harassment through fear of ‘outing’ someone, and more.

-Myth: Washrooms and toilets are dangerous spaces where women may be harmed physically/ sexually.
+Myth: Washrooms and toilets are dangerous spaces where women may be harmed physically and/or sexually by strangers.

-Truth: Although there is an element of isolation in public washrooms that increase the opportunity for physical crimes like mugging/ stealing of personal property, sexualized violence itself is not normally a danger/ risk in these spaces.
-Research shows that all forms of sexualized violence, unfortunately, occurs (80 – 90% of the time) in familiar (home) or public surroundings (streets or parties), and are committed by people who are known to the survivor.
+Truth: Although there is an element of isolation in public washrooms that increases the opportunity for physical crimes like mugging or stealing of personal property, sexualized violence itself is not normally a danger or risk in these spaces.
+Research shows that all forms of sexualized violence, unfortunately, occur (80 – 90% of the time) in familiar (home) or public surroundings (streets or parties), and are committed by people who are known to the survivor.

-Myth: It makes people uncomfortable when a male enters a women’s bathroom, or when a female person enters a men’s bathroom.
+Myth: It makes people uncomfortable when a trans woman enters a women’s bathroom, or when a trans man enters a men’s bathroom.

-Truth: Most of the time, people are not aware when someone who is not cis-gendered (That is, they were born male or female as medically defined/ live that way/ consider themselves that same gender/ outwardly conform in that way) enters a room.
+Truth: Most of the time, people are not aware when someone who is transgender or not otherwise cisgender enters a room.
 People are uncomfortable, more often, when someone looks like they don’t belong in a space that has strict expectations of gender.

-Myth: The problem of violence against trans and gender-variant folks can be solved by offering them separate facilities and a space to organize and gather together.
+Myth: The problem of violence against trans, two-spirit and gender-diverse folks can be solved by offering them separate facilities and a space to organize and gather together.

-Truth: Having separate spaces like bathrooms that are labelled or delineated as ‘for trans-people’ actually decrease safety.
+Truth: Having separate spaces like bathrooms that are labelled or delineated as ‘for trans people’ actually decreases safety.
 Further, while separate spaces are a first step in creating safety at the present moment, everyone is safer when there are fewer expectations of what kind of person can use what space, especially based on appearances.